yangtao94/todo_list/README.md

 # todo_list
-Created a to-do list by using jQuery for logic.
+Created a to-do list with HTML/CSS and jQuery for logic.

 Icons from FontAwesome, background from UIgradients.